jtallison/gravity-density/roadmap.md

 ### Hub UI

+- [ ] Get list of all audio recordings on server
 - [ ] Empty uploads folder (of .mp3, .wav. or both)
 - [ ] Clear Audio at once
 - [ ] Clear Audio by individual over time